benmiller314/cdm2021spring/plans/lesson-26.md

 <li><p>Moving forward, what are your plans for continuing to develop your digital media skills?
 Will you continue working on any of these projects, in other classes or outside class?</p></li>
 </ol>

+<p>NB: If at any point you’re tempted to say "all of it" (or “none,” though I hope that’s not true), that’s a fine start, but then prioritize: name something specific, so it's written somewhere you’ll be able to find it later.</p>

 </details>

 <div class="alert alert-info">